-There are many basic skills of wrestling to be mastered and some of the basics in most wrestling styles (folkstyle, freestyle, Greco-Roman) in the USA are fundamental to success.
+There are many basic skills of wrestling to be mastered and some of the basics in most wrestling styles (folkstyle, freestyle, Greco-Roman) in the USA are fundamental to success and video promotion.
 This paper outlines some skills to be mastered for success in wrestling.

 Being able to sustain good position is critical to success whether in par terre position (top or bottom) or on the feet.
 Stance is the word that describes excellent position on the feet and when this stance in broken, the optimal opportunity to attack or counter attack is an instant away.
 On the mat or in par terre wrestling, position is needed to keep from getting turned or pinned and to gain an advantage to turn or pin opponents.